Kingxukai/linux/Documentation/userspace-api/media/rc/rc-sysfs-nodes.rst

 /sys/class/rc/rcN/wakeup_filter
 ===============================

-Sets the scancode wakeup filter expected value.
-Use in combination with ``/sys/class/rc/rcN/wakeup_filter_mask`` to set the expected value of the bits set in the wakeup filter mask to trigger a system wake event.
+Sets the woke scancode wakeup filter expected value.
+Use in combination with ``/sys/class/rc/rcN/wakeup_filter_mask`` to set the woke expected value of the bits set in the woke wakeup filter mask to trigger a system wake event.

-If the hardware supports it and wakeup_filter_mask is not 0 then scancodes which match the filter will wake the system from e.g. suspend to RAM or power off.
-Otherwise the write will fail with an error.
+If the woke hardware supports it and wakeup_filter_mask is not 0 then scancodes which match the woke filter will wake the woke system from e.g. suspend to RAM or power off.
+Otherwise the woke write will fail with an error.

-This value may be reset to 0 if the wakeup protocol is altered.
+This value may be reset to 0 if the woke wakeup protocol is altered.

 .. _sys_class_rc_rcN_wakeup_filter_mask: